Seahawk Frank Clark kicked out of practice for punching Germain Ifedi

 The Seahawks have a reputation for getting chippy in practice.

-But an event that happened Thursday — defensive lineman Frank Clark punching offensive lineman Germain Ifedi in the jaw forcing Ifedi to head to the locker room and miss the rest of practice — was one that even veteran Michael Bennett, who is often at the center of such incidents, said may have crossed a line and one coach Pete Carroll called disappointing.
+But an event that happened Thursday — defensive lineman Frank Clark punching offensive lineman Germain Ifedi in the face forcing Ifedi to head to the locker room and miss the rest of practice — was one that even veteran Michael Bennett, who is often at the center of such incidents, said may have crossed a line and one coach Pete Carroll called disappointing.

 Carroll said Ifedi is “fine” but did not elaborate and also referred to him as “hurt.”
-Clark was escorted out of practice after the incident while Ifedi, who lay face down after the punch for a few seconds, got up and left alongside a trainer.
+Clark was escorted out of practice after the incident while Ifedi, who lay face down after the punch for a few seconds, got up and left alongside a trainer with blood visible from his face.

 Neither player was involved at the start of the incident, which began during pass rush drills in which a defensive lineman tries to rush the quarterback against an offensive lineman.